jamesrharwood/equator-guidelines-website/guideline_repos/strobe/items/13b_participants.md

 ---
-id: 13b_participants
+id: participants-non-participation
 title: "13b.
-Participants"
+Participants – non-participation"
+checklist:
+    text: Give reasons for non-participation at each stage.

 ---
-Give reasons for non-participation at each stage
+Give reasons for non-participation at each stage.

 ## Read More